I-League: Gokulam Kerala bring back Fernando Santiago Varela as head coach | Goal.com

 The doors weren't closed for Varela as he maintained a good relationship with the decision-makers at the club.
 He was also among the shortlisted candidates to take over the coaching role at Mohun Bagan.

 Gokulam Kerala ended the 2018-19 season in the ninth position with Bino George at the helm.
 They had also appointed Gift Raikhan as technical director of the club but the duo couldn't help the club attain a top-four finish.
 Raikhan has signed for NEROCA FC and Bino George's future is uncertain.
-The Kerala-born head coach has offers from other club but he may choose to continue at Gokulam Kerala as the head of youth development.
+The Kerala-born head coach could continue as either the technical director or head of youth development at the club but he also has been offered the assistant coach's role by a few ISL clubs.

 The Malabarians have already assembled a squad for the upcoming season and are set to take part in the 129th edition of the Durand Cup which will kick off on August 2 in Kolkata.